 Most canine worm medicines are actually large animal wormers.
 Horse wormers are used for hookworms, heartworm, and roundworms.
 Canine tapeworms require special de-wormers.

-(2015 Update) The Changing Scene Wormers, like flea and tick killers, are constantly in a state of flux, so make sure your vet and you keep up to date on the latest studies.
-But don’t automatically assume that if something new is highly effective, that it is the best.
+Don’t automatically assume that if something new is highly effective, that it is the best.
 Many old and relatively safe approaches can still be used.

 Telmin™ (mebendazole), Scoloban™ (bunamidine), DNP, Vermiplex™, and Styquin are effectively off the market in the USA now.
 Wormers similar to Vermiplex may kill a fairly high percentage of hookworms, roundworms, and considerable numbers of tapeworms, but not enough to completely eradicate an infestation; many of these are principally toluene or similarly offensive solvents.
 They usually require fasting before effective administration.